Best Practice

 • Different storage spaces have different quotas.
 For more information please see Data Management on HPC

 • Apart from the storage quota, there is also a quota for maximum number of files.
-If you reach this quota for maximum number of files you will need to delete or archive off your data.
+If you reach this quota for maximum number of files you will need to delete or archive some of you data.
 A good approach to keep the number of files down is to package/archive (using tools such as gzip, tar, zip, 7za) data that is no longer needed or temporary files.